ZhangYanTJU/OpenFOAM-ESI/doc/Build.md

 ```
 ./Allwmake -s -l
 ```
+- The `-s` option provides a less verbose output and `-l` logs the build output to file.
+For a full list of options, use `./Allwmake -help`
 - In case you need to stop the compilation, continue later by running `./Allwmake` again.